-Oasis currently owes certain amounts to a consultant known as 4Front Advisors, LLC.
-If we make any payments to this company post-closing, generally speaking, we will be entitled to deduct the present value of such payments from the principal amount due under the Oasis Note.
+A claim has been made that Oasis owes certain amounts to a consultant; Oasis disputes this claim.
+If we make any payments in connection with this claim post-closing, generally speaking, we will be entitled to deduct the present value of such payments from the principal amount due under the Oasis Note.
+This claim has been accrued on the Company's balance sheet as of February 28, 2019.

 In May 2020, the former owners of Alternative Solutions and the Oasis LLCs (other than Alternative Solutions) will also be entitled to a \$1,000,000 payment from us if the existing dispensary operated by an Oasis LLC has maintained an average revenue of \$20,000 per day during the 2019 calendar year.
+The estimated value of this contingent liability has been accrued on the Company's balance sheet as of February 28, 2019 as well.